Rickodesea/Rickodesea/README.md

 - 👋 Hi, I’m @Rickodesea.
 - 👀 I’m interested in developing software tools and games.
-- 🌱 I’m currently learning programming, art and music.
+- 🌱 I’m the creator of [Algodal Parser Generator Tool](https://algodal.itch.io/algodal-parser-generator-tool).
 - 💞️ I’m looking to collaborate on open source project.
 - 📫 How to reach me alrickgrandison@gmail.com